towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 4 - While still continuing to hold the two aforementioned buttons, press B.
 5 - The start menu should close and you will warp back to your mom's house.

+**Vanilla Options Reset**
+This will undo all of the special options in case you are updating to a new patch.
+Instructions to perform:
+1 - Go to the start menu and put the cursor on the top option (usually POKEDEX).
+2 - Press and hold UP on the d-pad.
+The cursor will now be on EXIT.
+3 - While continuing to hold UP, press and hold SELECT.
+4 - While still continuing to hold the two aforementioned buttons, press B.
+5 - The start menu should close and you will will hear a jingle.

 **Debug Damage Display**
 As a debugging cheat, damage values will be displayed in battle as the UI updates.
 Toggled on/off the same way as the softlock warp, but by using 'A' instead of 'B'.